The Center offers several programs to support faculty who are teaching, or preparing to teach, online.

 Workshops for Online Teaching

 The Center offers workshops on a variety of topics, including those related to teaching online.
-Look for the “Online” theme on our brochure or on our Workshops page.
+Look for them in our Upcoming Events page.

 Online Course Design Consultation